The Revenge of Shinobi (1989 video game): Development

 The game's director Noriyoshi Ohba intended Revenge of Shinobi to be a showcase for the then-new Genesis hardware as well as to adapt the series to something better suited for a home console.
-As a result, the game is more story-driven with Joe Musashi not rescuing multiple hostages in each level as in the original game, but a single hostage at the end.
+As a result, the game is more story-driven, with Joe Musashi not rescuing multiple hostages in each level as in the original game, but a single hostage at the end.
 A life bar was introduced as being more appropriate for a console game of that scope.
 Ohba intended Revenge of Shinobi to have a high level of difficulty to get the player to think about how they could best beat the game.
 The ninja magic was intended to be helpful in particular situations or boss encounters, making certain parts of the game much easier if the player knew which ninja magic to use.

 Some of the enemies are notably too similar to various characters from films and comic books, a fact that Ohba attributes to his own lack of creativity.
 He made rough sketches of these characters based on what he had in mind at the time, expecting that the character designer would modify them and add their own creative touches for the final game.
 However, they did not, resulting in some enemy characters who were similar to the likes of Rambo, Batman, Spider-Man, the Terminator and Godzilla.
 A Master System version was advertised in a 1990 Sega game catalog, but was never released.

 Release

-Due to copyright issues regarding certain enemy characters (many of which were based on cultural icons) there were at least four versions of the game in Japan and North America, with the later two also appearing in Europe:
+Due to copyright issues regarding certain enemy characters (many of which were based on cultural icons), there were at least four versions of the game in Japan and North America, with the latter two also appearing in Europe: